-by reconfiguration and establishing signalization at Lake & 4th

-• Overhauling signalized intersections by adding bulb-outs to

-Adding

-crosswalks at

-select locations for

-ease of

-accessibility for

-pedestrians.

-Streets.

-Activating vacant and infrequently used lots for added public gathering spaces and green spaces throughout Downtown Madera to make the area a more attractive place to visit and spend time in.
+- by reconfiguration and establishing signalization at Lake $\&~4^{\text{th}}$ Streets. - Overhauling signalized intersections by adding bulb-outs to protect pedestrians, create shorter crossing distances, and establish better sightlines for both pedestrians and vehicular travelers along the corridor. - Adding signalization and other protective measures for pedestrians and bicyclists at the most dangerous intersections to increase safety. - Adding crosswalks at select locations for ease of accessibility for pedestrians. - Activating vacant and infrequently used lots for added public gathering spaces and green spaces throughout Downtown Madera to make the area a more attractive place to visit and spend time in.